Google Pixel Buds Pro vs. Pixel Buds A-Series: Should you upgrade?

 But there's also the cost to think about too.
 If you're on the outside looking in, it's a matter of spending $100 vs. $200 on some earbuds.
 In a market that is saturated with plenty of great options at various price points, you might be better suited to look at something like the Nothing Ear (1) on the low end or the Sony WF-1000XM4s on the high end.

 It's clear that while there is some shared DNA here between the Pixel Buds Pro vs. Pixel Buds A-Series, the former is the obvious winner.
 And you won't be disappointed if you're ready to retire your two-year-old earbuds in favor of something a bit more feature-rich.

 Latest and greatest

 Between its incredible battery life, and the addition of Active Noise Cancelation, the Pixel Buds Pro look to be a winner.
-Plus, more features are planned to come in the near future, such as Spatial Audio and a customizable EQ.
+Plus, more features are planned to come in the near future, such as Spatial Audio.

 Good for most

 You don't need to spend a bunch of money on earbuds to get an enjoyable experience.
 Potential connectivity issues notwithstanding, the Pixel Buds A-Series are fantastic earbuds that get the job done.

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.